absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 -a----         6/8/2017   5:09 PM              0 _things

 ```
-`Get-ADDomainController` will not return the AD attribute description so we will have to feed the computer name into Get-ADComputer and make sure we specify we want the `Description` property returned.

 Password is `i_authenticate_things`

 ## Century 14

-The password for Century14 is the number of words within the file on the desktop.
+_The password for Century14 is the number of words within the file on the desktop._

+Another similar challenge from earlier however this time we specify the `Word` option.
+If you don't you'll see the line count is returned instead giving you a 1.

 ```powershell

 PS C:\Users\century13> Get-ChildItem .\Desktop | get-content | Measure-Object -Word

 Lines  Words Characters Property